 Occasionally an author will conclude that the referee erred in reviewing his paper.
 To resolve these disputes, the RF follows the following procedure.

-The author sends a letter detailing the issues in dispute to the editorial office.
-At least two weeks must elapse between the receipt of the decision letter and the sending of the letter.
-(Sometimes, authors might express concerns to the Editor about a referee report but stop short of a dispute.
-We similarly will not reply to such emails if they are sent within two weeks).
+The author sends a letter detailing the issues in dispute to the editor who handled the original manuscript.
+At least two weeks must elapse between receipt of the decision letter and the sending of this letter.
+(Sometimes, authors might express concerns to the editor about a referee report but stop short of a dispute.
+We are not obliged to reply to such emails if they are sent within two weeks).

-If the author and referee have agreed to disagree and the Editor agrees with the original referee, the author can initiate the following dispute procedure:
+If editor does not agree that the original referee erred, the author can initiate the following formal dispute procedure:

 - The author submits their appeal manuscript and materials via the Editorial Express system and selects the €800 appeal payment option during the submission process.
 Please note that the manuscript must be the original manuscript; authors do not have the opportunity to revise the paper, since the grounds for a dispute is that the referee erred in the evaluation of the original manuscript (not that the authors believe they can address the referee’s concerns).

 - The Managing Editor has the option to desk-reject the dispute, in which case €700 of the submission fee is refunded.
 Otherwise, the Managing Editor will assign a dispute editor who differs from the original editor.
 The dispute editor will review the manuscript, the original referee report and all correspondence relating to the dispute, and may also send it to an external referee (who differs from the original referee); the referee payment for a dispute is €400.